amozhegov/ML-toxic-comments-detection-rus/README.md

 **Metrics used:**
 1. Recall
-Bad comments ratio
-If equal to 1, all bad comments were found
+If equal to 1, all toxic comments were found

 2. Precision
-Probability of a found bad comment to be bad We don't want it to be lower than 0.95
+We don't want it to be lower than 0.95

 **Goals:**
 1. Develop a Binary classificator (input = comment(text); output = )